The background sampling includes code based on a Geographic Information Systems stack exchange answer by user Spacedman.

 if(require("tmap")) {

-blocks <- prep$blocks %>%
+blocks <- prep$bg_points %>%

-dplyr::mutate(blocks = factor(block)) %>% # for map
+dplyr::mutate(block = factor(block) # for map

 sf::st_as_sf(coords = c("x", "y")